ravron/ravron.com/content/posts/lets-encrypt-unifi-cloud-key/index.md

 page](https://github.com/acmesh-official/acme.sh/wiki/How-to-use-Amazon-Route53-API)
 that describes how to set up the necessary IAM permissions for acme.sh, and I largely followed it, using the appendix's "more restrictive" policy.
-However, I was a little nervous giving my cloud key access to do effectively anything with the ravron.com domain, and I did look for a way to scope down those permissions.
+However, I was a little nervous giving my Cloud Key access to do effectively anything with the ravron.com domain, and I did look for a way to scope down those permissions.
 I found [this excellent analysis of schemes to reduce authorization scope](https://www.eff.org/deeplinks/2018/02/technical-deep-dive-securing-automation-acme-dns-challenge-validation)